Batch Ingest

 max_rows_per_partition | Based on the width of your data, you can control total the data size of the partition with max_rows_per_partition . | 64000 |

-input_concurrency | Input Concurrency restricts the number of batch peer processes which are run on a single instance. . | 1 (This should be kept at 1.
+input_concurrency | Input Concurrency restricts the number of batch peer processes to run on a single instance. | 1 (This should remain at 1 .
 If you wish to change this please contact Hydrolix) |

-input_aggregation | Controls how much data should be considered a single unit of work, which ultimately drives the size of the partition.
-Files larger than the input_aggregation will be processed as a single unit of work. | 1536000000 |
+input_aggregation | Controls how much data constitutes a single unit of work which drives the size of the partition.
+Hydrolix processes files larger than input_aggregation as a single unit of work. | 1536000000 |

-A note on Ingest Parallelization
+A note on ingest scaling

 - Increasing your